Compass vs Railway Tracks: Unpacking User Mental Models for Communicating Long-Horizon Work to Humans vs. AI: Discussion

 \section{Discussion}

-This research focuses on the problem of using AI for long-horizon problems, problems that 1) an AI works on for an extended period of time on its own, 2) require communicating a significant amount of information to the AI (e.g., specifying the desired outcome, expectations for how to perform the work), and 3) often involve a fair amount of ambiguity (i.e., the desired outcome may not be completely known at the onset). \mxl{In this section, we explore design implications stemming from the three user requirements identified in section \ref{sec:findings-user-req-for-long-horizon-ai} by proposing that future AI systems support aligning on outcomes through AI-generated rough drafts, verifying feasibility via end-to-end ``test runs,'' and monitoring execution through intelligent check-in criteria.}
+This research focuses on the problem of using AI for long-horizon problems, problems that 1) an AI works on for an extended period of time on its own, 2) require communicating a significant amount of information to the AI (e.g., specifying the desired outcome, expectations for how to perform the work), and 3) often involve a fair amount of ambiguity (i.e., the desired outcome may not be completely known at the onset). \mxl{In this section, we explore design implications stemming from the three user requirements identified in section \ref{sec:findings-user-req-for-long-horizon-ai} by proposing that future AI systems support aligning on outcomes through AI-generated rough drafts, verifying feasibility via end-to-end ``test runs,'' and monitoring execution through intelligent check-in criteria.} These implications are design hypotheses grounded in our empirical findings.
+They have not yet been prototyped or evaluated, and therefore, should be understood as directions for future system design and research.

 To make this discussion more concrete, we consider these design implications for an AI research assistant \mxl{(though we believe that these principles can equally apply to many other long-horizon scenarios, such as, coding, design, or administrative projects).
 In this particular scenario, the system} assists users in conducting open-ended information gathering and synthesis tasks.
 These workflows typically start with a simple user request (e.g., ``Write a literature review on the similarities and differences between orchestration of crowdworkers and LLM-powered AI agents in large systems''), and engage one or multiple AI agents that perform tasks such as planning, content search and filtering, and information synthesis.
 Systems like these provide an ideal context for discussing design implications, as they work for many minutes \mxl{(or hours)} at a time on more complex and ambiguous problems, with significant uncertainty in outcomes due to the need to search the web, deliberate between sources, and organize large amounts of information into a single, coherent whole \cite{openai_introducing_2025,google_deepmind_gemini_2025,perplexity_introducing_2025}.